- AEM Overview

 - File size should not exceed 5 MB for images

-For Profile images, the best size ratio is 768 px by 900 px.
+For Profile images, the best image dimensions are 600 px by 900 px.

-JPEG is the format that you will use for the majority of the images on your site – photos of students, faculty, etc.
+JPEG is the format that you will use for the images on your site – photos of students, faculty, etc.

 Some things to be aware of when working with images in AEM